3 Signals That Reveal Why It’s Risky to Put Your Retirement on Autopilot

 Move Away from “Risk” and Closer to “Reward”

 Here are some ideas to consider, so you can minimize your retirement risk…

 Social Security shouldn’t account for the entirety (or even most) of your retirement income.
 Most experts agree that it is designed to replace only about 40% of your income earned, on average.

 Finally, consider diversifying your assets.
 Diversification is a strategic way to protect your hard-earned savings.
 Diversifying with an asset like physical gold and silver is a popular option because of their history of security and growth during uncertain times.

 Plan your retirement, and continuously adjust that plan as you see fit.
-But never just “set it and forget it.”federal reserve, retirement plan, social security
+But never just “set it and forget it.”Featured, federal reserve, retirement plan, social security